sslash/Shredr/README.md

 ##TODOS:

-* Battles
+* Feed
+    - New Shreds from fanees
+    - New Battles with fanees
+    - New relevant users (location)
-    - See through that advanced battles work now:
+    - New battles with fans
-        - continue adding battle advanced vids (imporving its ui feats) and verify it works to play.
-Then create finishing the battle

-* user things in navbar
+    - New Followings with fanees
+    - Promotions
+        - By promoting a video, you show it on all your fanees' feed (like a retweet)
+        - Must look cool
+        - Promotions can have a text

-* Promotions
+    * Later
+        - Leveling
+        - Scales
+        - Theory things

-* Searching
+* Searching and filtering
 * Social functions
 * Landing page
 * hide playback buttons